luanvuhlu/mcp-server-postgres/README.md

    mvn spring-boot:run
    ```

-The MCP server will start on port 3000.
+The MCP server will start and be ready to accept connections via the Model Context Protocol.

 ### Testing with Sample Data